ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 You can run a [server-wide ongoing backup](../../../../studio/server/server-wide-backup) which backs up each of the databases in your cluster.
 What does it back up?
-Both binary "Snapshot" and json "Backup" types of backup tasks save:
+Both binary "Snapshot" and json "Backup" types of backup tasks save the entire [database record](../../../../studio/database/settings/database-record) including:

 * Database contents
 * Document extensions (attachments, counters, time-series)